Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

-The fact that $V$ drifts to $- \infty$ puts us in the case where the diffusion $X$ is a.s. transient to the right.
-The asymptotic behavior of this diffusion has been studied by Singh \cite{Singh}, he distinguishes three main possible behaviors depending on $0 < \kappa < 1$, $\kappa = 1$ or $\kappa > 1$ (the case $\kappa > 1$ being also divided into three subcases).
+In our case of a spectrally negative L\'evy potential $V$ drifting to $-\infty$, the fact that $V$ drifts to $- \infty$ puts us in the case where the diffusion $X$ is a.s. transient to the right.
+The asymptotic behavior of this diffusion has been studied by Singh \cite{Singh}, he distinguishes three main possible behaviors depending on $0 < \kappa < 1$, $\kappa = 1$ or $\kappa > 1$ (the case $\kappa > 1$ being also divided into three sub-cases).
 We denote by $(\mathcal{L}_X(t, x), t\geq0, x \in \mathbb{R})$ the version of the local time that is continuous in time and c\`ad-l\`ag in space, and we define the supremum of the local time until instant $t$ as

-Here, we study the almost sure asymptotic behavior of $\mathcal{L}_X^*(t)$.
-When the environment is a brownian motion with no drift, Shi \cite{Shi} has studied this behavior and shown that
+Here, we study the almost sure asymptotic behavior of $\mathcal{L}_X^*(t)$. {The analogous problems for RWRE have attracted much attention, and have been studied, for example, in R\'ev\'esz \cite{Revesz}, Shi \cite{Shi}, Gantert and al. \cite{GanPerShi}, \cite{GanShi}, Hu and al. \cite{HuShi1}, Dembo and al. \cite{DemGanPerShi} and Andreoletti \cite{Pierre3}, \cite{Pierre2}.
+The local time of processes in random environment plays an important role in the problem of estimating the potential (Comets and al. \cite{Comets_etal}, Andreoletti \cite{Pierre4}), in the study of persistence (see Devulder \cite{devulder2016}) and is useful for the study of related models like random walks in stratified random environment (see Kochler \cite{Kochler}) or processes in random scenery (see Zindy \cite{Zindy2006UpperLO}).
+When the environment is a Brownian motion with no drift (in this case the diffusion is recurrent), Shi \cite{Shi} has studied the behavior of $\mathcal{L}_X^*(t)$ and shown that}

-where $\mathbb{P}$ is the so-called annealed probability measure which definition is recalled in Subsection \ref{factnot}.
-In the same case, Andreoletti and Diel \cite{AndDiel} have proved more recently the convergence in distribution of $\mathcal{L}_X^*(t) /t$.
-Diel \cite{Diel} has then continued the study by giving a finite upper bound for the $\limsup$ in \eqref{ltcuriosity} and doing the same study for the $\liminf$ :
+where $\mathbb{P}$ is the so-called annealed probability measure whose definition is recalled in Subsection \ref{factnot}.
+In the same case, Andreoletti and Diel \cite{AndDiel} have proved more recently the convergence in distribution of $\mathcal{L}_X^*(t) /t$ under $\mathbb{P}$.
+Diel \cite{Diel} has then continued the study by giving a finite upper bound for the $\limsup$ in \eqref{ltcuriosity} and doing the same study for the $\liminf$:

 where $j_0$ is the smallest positive root of the Bessel function $J_0$.